olekaspt/Lab07/README.md

 ## Task 1  Define Interface for PriorityQueue

 1. Make an interface for the PriorityQueue that will be inherited by the classes generated in Task 1 and Task 2.
+This must be a abstract classs class.
 2. The following Methods should be on the class.
-And make them pure virtual
+And make them pure virtual.
 *	Insert – This will add an item to the priority queue
 *	DeQueue – This will remove the highest\lowest priority item from the queue
 *	PrintPriorityQueue – This will print the items in the queue in priority order and return a string representation as well (so it can be used for testing).